-According to the CDC, more than one million Americans are suffering from severe bouts of fatigue, (1) and many more suffer from general tiredness.
-While there are many factors linked to tiredness and fatigue, perhaps the most common explanation has been labeled “adrenal fatigue.”
+According to the Centers for Disease Control, more than one million Americans suffer from severe fatigue, and many more suffer from general tiredness.
+While there are several contributing factors, perhaps the most common explanation is what many call “adrenal fatigue.”

 When high levels of stress persist, the central nervous system commands the adrenals to manufacture more energy in the form of a stress-fighting hormone called cortisol.
-When the adrenals are unable to produce the needed cortisol, the adrenals start borrowing energy!
+When the adrenals are unable to produce the needed cortisol, they start borrowing energy.

 Here’s how it works:

-- The adrenals will borrow the hormones progesterone and testosterone from the reproductive system, which convert into cortisol in the adrenals to meet the body’s energy demands.
-Without adequate levels of progesterone and testosterone, the body may perceive what may be normal levels of estrogen as high because of the low testosterone and progesterone.
-This can create a significant hormonal imbalance linked to weight gain, mood issues and a host of reproductive and libido issues.
+Stress-induced lower levels of progesterone and testosterone can cause the body to perceive what may be normal levels of estrogen as high.
+This is called unopposed estrogen and can create a significant hormonal imbalance linked to weight gain, mood issues, and a host of reproductive and libido issues.

-- Over-stressed and depleted adrenals also seek the production of more stress-fighting cortisol by eliciting cravings.
-More often than not, the cravings are for sweets, stimulants and caffeinated beverages.
 Sound familiar?
-Sweets and refined carbohydrates set the body up for blood sugar high and low swings, stressing pancreatic function and further exhausting the adrenals.
-This may predispose the body to serious blood sugar, mood and energy imbalances that are linked to tiredness and fatigue.
+Sweets and refined carbohydrates set the body up for blood sugar highs and lows, stressing pancreatic function and further exhausting the adrenals.
+This may predispose the body to serious blood sugar, weight gain, mood, and energy imbalances that are linked to tiredness and fatigue.

 The body is hardwired to adapt to extreme levels of stress as a means of survival, but excess and chronic stress incur debt far beyond the realm of “adrenal fatigue.”
-From this perspective, the idea of stimulating the adrenals to borrow more energy from the reproductive system, pancreas and thyroid glands seems like a dangerous road to hoe to meet the body’s energy demands.
+From this perspective, the idea of stimulating the adrenals to borrow more energy from the reproductive system, pancreas, and thyroid glands seems like a dangerous path to go down to meet the body’s energy demands.